JaydenM-C/Personal_website/content/publication/macklin-cordes_robots_2017/index.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["Linguistic typology", "Automation", "Data", "Pama-Nyungan"]
+tags = ["Linguistic typology", "Phonology", "Computational methods", Automation", "Data", "Sahul", "Pama-Nyungan", "CoEDL"]

 # Links (optional).
 url_pdf = ""